-There are so many different types of Care, it can be very difficult to decide which might best suit your unique qualities.
-To make it even harder – the majority of websites use loads of jargon when describing what Social Care is.
+There are so many different types of Care, it can be tough to decide which might best suit your unique qualities.
 And, with all of the myths that float around about Care – it can be difficult to distinguish one type from another.
 So, we want it to be as straight-forward for you as possible – below, we’ve listed many of the different types of Care, with a simple description of what each one is.
-We hope it will help you to answer what is social care, and what type of carer am I.

-Supported Living allows service users to have a home of their own with the support that they need to maximise their independance.
-Working in supported living will often entail caring for service users who may have learning disabilities, mental health or autism.
-There are also many supported living schemes for retired and elderly residents.
+Supported Living allows the people supported to have a home of their own with support to maximise their independance.
+Working in Supported Living will often entail supporting people with learning disabilities, mental health issues, autism or multiple support needs.
+There are also supported living schemes for retired and elderly residents.
 Their housing and support is built around them, rather than them fitting into a particular service or type of home.

 Approximately 1.4 million people in the UK have a learning disability.
 A learning disability affects the way a person learns and deals with things in all areas of life.
 People whose learning disability is mild often learn to speak, read and write.
 However, people whose learning disability is more severe may need higher levels of support.